 - Local libraries, especially Colwyn Bay, have a good selection of bee books, classification 638.1.

 - Amazon has a large range of beekeeping books.
-We recommend Keeping bees by Pam Gregory and others, and Guide to Bees and Honey by Ted Hooper.
+We highly recommend The Bee Manual by Adrian and Clare Waring.

 - AbeBooks Very large stock of secondhand books on all subjects.
 Beekeeping book prices are often less than on eBay.